'Animalism': Blackhawks scandal raises culture questions

 “I think the overriding message was that we, as in the organization, we’re here for you,” coach Jeremy Colliton said.
 “The family is behind us.
 The organization’s behind us, and we’re going to do everything we can to move forward here.”

-Rocky Wirtz said Tuesday that he and Danny were first made aware of the accusations ahead of a May filing of a lawsuit by a player identified as John Doe alleging sexual assault by then-assistant coach Brad Aldrich in 2010, an assertion that was backed by the report.
+Rocky Wirtz said Tuesday that he and Danny were first made aware of the accusations ahead of a May filing of a lawsuit by Beach alleging sexual assault by then-assistant coach Brad Aldrich in 2010.
 The team also is facing a second lawsuit by a former student whom Aldrich was convicted of assaulting in Michigan.

+The Blackhawks said their lawyers contacted Susan Loggans, an attorney who represents John Doe and the former student in the second lawsuit, on Tuesday about possible settlements.
+A call was set up for early next week.

 Aldrich told investigators the encounter was consensual.
 Asked Wednesday about the law firm’s report, Aldrich responded: “I have nothing to say.”